 The OMB estimated the Federal government would spend $3.803 trillion by the end of FY 2013.
 Instead, the cuts from sequestration kicked in, and only $3.455 was spent.
 Since government spending is a component of GDP, these spending cuts slow economic growth.
 This was very risky at this phase in the business cycle, which was just starting to expand after the 2008 financial crisis.

 It includes Social Security ($808 billion), Medicare ($492 billion) and Medicaid ($265 billion).
 All other mandatory programs total $521 billion.
 These include programs like Food Stamps, Unemployment Compensation, and Supplemental Security for the Disabled.
 Interest on the national debt was $221 billion, and it must also be paid.

-Discretionary - Just over a third of spending, or $1.147 trillion, went toward Discretionary programs.
+Just over a third of spending, or $1.147 trillion, went toward discretionary programs.
 Even without sequestration, this is significantly lower than in prior years, when around 40% of the budget was discretionary.
-That's important because that's the only portion of the budget that the President and Congress can negotiate each year.
+That's important because it's the only portion of the budget that the President and Congress can negotiate each year.
 Just under half of that ($522 billion) is being spent on all Federal government activities not related to defense.
 The President cut every department's budget except for Education, which rose to $69.8 billion from $67.4 billion in FY 2012.
 However, Congress cut that, to $65.7 billion.
 Here's the budget and actual spending for all major departments:

-FY 2013 Discretionary Department Budget and Actual Spending (in billions)
+FY 2013 Discretionary Budget and Actual Spending (in billions)